Inspiration / How To / How-To: Choose Cabinet Hardware

 How-To: Choose Cabinet Hardware

 From selecting lighting to picking paint – there are many major decisions involved in the process of making a house a home.
 With all these moving parts, it can be hard to remember that design is in the details too.
-And hardware is a detail that can easily become an afterthought.
-But the right knob or pull can make a serious visual impact, elevating the room in a way that is easy and effortless.
-And when you think about the countless times that cabinet hardware is used throughout everyday undertakings, it becomes clear that the value and joy that a well-made piece of hardware brings is well worth the investment.
+And hardware, opens in a new tab is a detail that can easily become an afterthought.
+But the right knob, opens in a new tab or pull, opens in a new tab can make a serious visual impact, elevating the room in a way that is easy and effortless.
+And when you think about the countless times that cabinet hardware, opens in a new tab is used throughout everyday undertakings, it becomes clear that the value and joy that a well-made piece of hardware brings is well worth the investment.

 Simply put, investing in heirloom-quality hardware is an easy way to elevate the everyday.
-So, whether you’re building a brand new kitchen, working on a bathroom remodel, or simply want to swap out some existing hardware on a thrifted furniture find, we’ve put together a simple and straightforward how-to, to help you choose the perfect cabinet hardware for your space.
+So, whether you’re building a brand new kitchen, working on a bathroom remodel, or simply want to swap out some existing hardware, opens in a new tab on a thrifted furniture find, we’ve put together a simple and straightforward how-to, to help you choose the perfect cabinet hardware for your space.

 kitchen with a sink and a faucet and pile of oranges on the counter